One of the best things you can do for your yoga practice is to create a yoga room at home. One room of your entirely dedicate to youor practice.

 Love And Cherish Your Home Yoga Studio

-Once you’ve created your special at-home yoga studio, you’re going to want to love it and look after it.
+Once you’ve created a yoga room at home, you’re going to want to love it and look after it.
 Let’s keep that special space clear of litter and make sure to keep it nice and tidy.